-In order to minimise the risk of peer on peer abuse the school:
+In order to minimise the risk of child on child abuse the school:

-provides a developmentally appropriate PSHE curriculum which develops students' understanding of acceptable behaviour and keeping themselves safe

-- develops this understanding through assemblies and the promotion of anti-bullying week - has systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - · develops robust risk assessments where appropriate - records incidents of possible peer or peer abuse, all of which are brought to the attention of the designated safeguarding lead - has due regard to the rights of the school to search and confiscate, as set out by DfE guidance - have relevant policies and procedures in place and centrally available via the Staff Handbook
+- provides a developmentally appropriate PSHE curriculum which develops students' understanding of acceptable behaviour and keeping themselves safe - develops this understanding through assemblies and the promotion of anti-bullying week - has systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - develops robust risk assessments where appropriate - records incidents of possible child on child abuse, all of which are brought to the attention of the designated safeguarding lead - has due regard to the rights of the school to search and confiscate, as set out by DfE guidance - have relevant policies and procedures in place and centrally available via the Staff Handbook

-In instances where child on child sexual violence or harassment is reported, the designated safeguarding lead will normally oversee the investigation and actions taken, with due regard to part 5 of Keeping Children Safe in Education (2018).
+In instances where child on child sexual violence or harassment is reported, the designated safeguarding lead will normally oversee the internal investigation and actions taken, with due regard to part 5 of Keeping Children Safe in Education (2022) and the DfE advice 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'.
 In these cases, a report should be managed, where possible, with two members of staff present (preferably one of them being the designated safeguarding lead or a deputy).
 The designated safeguarding lead will need to make swift decisions about current risk and will ensure that there is no suggestion of any sexual violence or harassment being classed as 'banter', 'part of growing up' or 'having a laugh': it is never tolerated.